ParedesGab/PP1/README.md

 #### Footer

+- The footer section is present across all pages from this website.
 - The footer section contains links to the relevant social media sites that feature *Laxus* and Thiosymbion.
 - The links will open to a new tab to allow easy navigation for the user.
 - The footer adds value by encouraging users to stay connected through social media.